Kurrokin/Perfect-Emerald/README.md

 ADDED FEATURES ARE:
-dynamic weather system, with high logic and rules. high animation for pokemon and weather during battles
+dynamic weather system, with high logic and rules. high animation for pokemon and weather during battles. tiles additions. weather effect additions battle background logic update ports of the ORAS tileset toggles in options for everything

+(also made some additional stuff for the weather system so it can be used as puzzles with ice and water and ponds or way to traverse places only in certain weather if you don’t have surf)

 THE REST ARE DOCUMENT OF WHAT AND WHEN (from the moment I’ve been advised to do it)